Key Takeaways

 For more on the connection between nutrition and digestive wellness, read about achieving a healthy digestive system for practical tips and insights.

 Colorful Polyphenol Sources: Berries, dark leafy greens, and spices like turmeric and ginger contain powerful plant compounds that both feed beneficial bacteria and support the body's healthy inflammatory response.
-These foods create a dual benefit for gut health optimization.
+These foods create a dual benefit for overall gut health support.

 Supplements as a Supportive Tool